goschtl/zope/z3c.resource/trunk/src/z3c/resource/README.txt

   >>> traverser.traverse(None, None).__name__ == u'++resource++'
   True

-And we can traverse to the resource item by it's name:
+And we can traverse to the resource item by its name:

   >>> traverser.traverse('item', None)
   <Item object at ...>